citp/privacy-policy-historical/s/st/sta/standardchartered.com.my.md

 Cookies are small data files which are placed on your Device when you visit certain parts of our Website or click on our online advertisements.
 Cookies and similar technologies are used to assist our understanding of your interest in our Website, products and services and to improve our services to you.

-The cookies may be placed on your Device by us or by third parties on our behalf (for example, advertising networks and providers of external services like web traffic analysis services).
+The cookies may be placed on your Device by us or by third parties on our behalf (for example, advertising service providers like Google and DoubleClick and other service providers for analytics).

 Most web browsers are initially set up to accept cookies.
 You can choose to 'not accept' cookies by changing the settings on your web browser but if you block all cookies, including strictly necessary cookies, you may find that certain features on our Website will not work properly.

+You can opt out of Google’s use of cookies by visiting Google’s Ad Settings and DoubleClick’s use of cookies by visiting the DoubleClick opt-out page.

 **(b) Online Forms**